-(e) At the time a license is issued under this section, the commission shall ensure that the licensee has secured a performance bond as provided in subdivision (1) of subsection (d).

-15 (f) A licensee may operate up to five dispensing sites, each of which must be located in a different county 16 17 from any other dispensing site that the licensee operates; 18 provided, however, the commission may authorize a licensee to operate a greater number of dispensing sites if, at least one 19 year after the date when the maximum number of total 20 21 dispensing sites authorized under this section and Section 22 20-2A-64 are operating, the commission determines that the patient pool has reached a sufficient level to justify an 23 24 additional dispensing site in an underserved or unserved area 25 of the state.
-This subsection shall not be construed to limit wholesale distribution from integrated facility licensees to 26 27 dispensary licensees.
+- (e) At the time a license is issued under this section, the commission shall ensure that the licensee has secured a performance bond as provided in subdivision (1) of subsection (d). - sites, each of which must be located in a different county from any other dispensing site that the licensee operates; provided, however, the commission may authorize a licensee to operate a greater number of dispensing sites if, at least one year after the date when the maximum number of total dispensing sites authorized under this section and Section 20-2A-64 are operating, the commission determines that the patient pool has reached a sufficient level to justify an additional dispensing site in an underserved or unserved area of the state.
+This subsection shall not be construed to limit wholesale distribution from integrated facility licensees to dispensary licensees.

 A license issued under this article is a revocable privilege granted by this state and is not a property right.

 Granting a license does not create or vest any right, title, franchise, or other property interest.
 A licensee or any other person shall not lease, pledge, or borrow or loan money against a license.

-Section 2. (a) Commencing January 1, 2021, there is 8 levied, in addition to all other taxes of every kind now 9 10 imposed by law, and shall be collected and remitted in accordance with Article 1, commencing with Section 40-23-1, of 11 Chapter 23 of Title 40, Code of Alabama 1975, a tax on the 12 13 gross proceeds of the sales of medical cannabis when sold at 14 retail in this state at the rate of nine percent of the gross 15 proceeds of the sales.
+Section 2. (a) Commencing January 1, 2022, there is levied, in addition to all other taxes of every kind now imposed by law, and shall be collected and remitted in accordance with Article 1, commencing with Section 40-23-1, of Chapter 23 of Title 40, Code of Alabama 1975, a tax on the gross proceeds of the sales of medical cannabis when sold at retail in this state at the rate of nine percent of the gross proceeds of the sales.

-(b) (1) Commencing January 1, 2021, there is levied 16 17 an annual privilege tax on every person doing business under 18 Chapter 2A of Title 20, Code of Alabama 1975, in Alabama.
-The tax shall accrue as of January 1 of every taxable year, or in 19 the case of a taxpayer licensed under Chapter 2A of Title 20, 20 21 Code of Alabama 1975, during the year, or doing business in 22 this state for the first time, as of the date the taxpayer is licensed to do business under Chapter 2A of Title 20, Code of 23 24 Alabama 1975.
-The tax shall be levied upon the taxpayer's net 25 worth in Alabama for the taxable year.
-For purposes of this 26 subdivision, a taxpayer's net worth in Alabama shall be 27 determined by apportioning the taxpayer's net worth computed under Section 40-14A-23, Code of Alabama 1975, in the same manner as prescribed for apportioning income during the determination period for purposes of the income tax levied by Chapter 18 of Title 40, Code of Alabama 1975, or the manner in which the income would be apportioned if the taxpayer were subject to the income tax.
+(b) (1) Commencing January 1, 2022, there is levied an annual privilege tax on every person doing business under Chapter 2A of Title 20, Code of Alabama 1975, in Alabama.
+The tax shall accrue as of January 1 of every taxable year, or in the case of a taxpayer licensed under Chapter 2A of Title 20, Code of Alabama 1975, during the year, or doing business in this state for the first time, as of the date the taxpayer is licensed to do business under Chapter 2A of Title 20, Code of Alabama 1975.
+The tax shall be levied upon the taxpayer's net worth in Alabama for the taxable year.
+For purposes of this subdivision, a taxpayer's net worth in Alabama shall be determined by apportioning the taxpayer's net worth computed under Section 40-14A-23, Code of Alabama 1975, in the same manner as prescribed for apportioning income during the determination period for purposes of the income tax levied by Chapter 18 of Title 40, Code of Alabama 1975, or the manner in which the income would be apportioned if the taxpayer were subject to the income tax.

-7 (2) The amount of tax due shall be computed in the 8 same manner and at the same rate of tax as prescribed in 9 Section 40-14A-22, Code of Alabama 1975, for purposes of 10 determining the annual privilege tax levied by Chapter 14A of 11 Title 40, Code of Alabama 1975.
+(2) The amount of tax due shall be computed in the same manner and at the same rate of tax as prescribed in Section 40-14A-22, Code of Alabama 1975, for purposes of determining the annual privilege tax levied by Chapter 14A of Title 40, Code of Alabama 1975.